mna/0value/posts/about Go logging.md

 ## Closing thoughts

-I've kept this article focused on the abstraction of the logger in the context of a reusable package regardless of the relative merits of the various approaches, but more generally and on a more philosophical (???) note, you should question yourself about the complexity of your logging solution.
+I've kept this article centered on the low-level abstraction of how to interact with an injected logger dependency in the context of a reusable package, regardless of the relative merits of the various approaches, but on a higher level, you should be mindful of the complexity of your logging solution.
 The proliferation of logging levels is addressed in [this blog post by Dave Cheney][dch].
 The [12-factor app][tfa] manifesto touches on the role of the app regarding logging.

 Both tackle a different angle of logging, but both argue for a simpler, more straightforward approach to logging from the point of view of the application.
 From the 12-factor app manifest: